mdeanjones/bike-across-america/site/blog/julie/_posts/2022-10-10-two-thousand-miles.md

 #### Highlights
 - I saw something that looked like a tiny cyclone.
 The wind was blowing in a cyclone shape and had picked up a lot of debris and was moving across a field towards the road in front of me.
-I stopped to let it go passed.
+I stopped to let pass ahead of me.
 Didn’t look dangerous and it was cool to see.
 - We passed a cotton field today.
 It’s the first one we’ve seen.
 We’ve seen a lot of corn fields and a lot of fields which (we learned yesterday) contain sorghum.
 There are also many fields growing crops that we collectively cannot identify.
 - Entering Newton there was a Transamerica bicycle route sign and a message welcoming cyclists.
 It’s the first we’ve seen!